jeremyevans/rubyconflt2016-presentation/slides/slides.md

 <h1 style="font-size: 100px; position: absolute; top: 230px; left: 460px;">Attack</h1>

 !SLIDE
 .notes A dictionary attack basically tries each word in a dictionary, in order.
-In English, there are only a few thousand words in a dictionary, so any password that is also a word that appears in a dictionary will be cracked almost immediately.
+In English, there are only about a million words in the dictionary, so any password that is also a word that appears in a dictionary will be cracked quickly.
 There many variations on dictionary attacks.

 <pre style="font-size: 60px; margin-top: 10px;"><code>aardvark
 aardwolf